How Do I Test My Well Water in a Lab?

 Ultimate Guide to Well Water Contaminants

-Most water testing kits will be for a single location.
-While there may be many bottles or vials, never put water from different sources in them, because the different bottles test for different contaminants or serve as important back up samples.
+Most water testing kits are for a single location only.
+While there may be multiple bottles or vials, never put water from different sources in them.
+These different containers may test for different contaminants—in the chosen source—or serve as important back up samples.

 The location you chose to collect your sample will influence what your results mean.
-For example, sampling directly from the well head will tell you about your well, whereas sampling from your kitchen faucet will tell you about the well PLUS your plumbing and any other fixtures.
+For example, sampling directly from the well head will tell you about your well, whereas sampling from your kitchen faucet will tell you about the well PLUS your plumbing and faucet fixture.

 The time of day you collect your water sample can also impact your results.